NorthForge3D/Northforge3D-Trident/README.md

 In the near term:

-- Remaining Voron-specific content will be removed
+- Remaining Voron-specific stl's will be removed - we'll re-export them with mods when we are done.
-- Bottom section redesign will be introduced
+- Bottom section redesign mod
 - Early dual-gantry motion tests will be shared
 - CAD development will continue in Fusion 360
-- Development logs will grow as milestones are reached
+- Development logs will grow as milestones are reached, as we work

-Expect the design and structure here to change often as the Trident comes together.
+Expect the design and structure here to change often as the NF3D Modded Trident comes together.

 ---